ringwormGO-organization/Termi/README.md

 **From now, non-OpenGL version will not be supported!**

-**If you want use non-OpenGL version, manually install files!**
+**If you want use non-OpenGL version, manually install files from commits history!**

 A Powerful Terminal made in C++ with OpenGL and ImGui with own commands

 ## About Termi
 - Termi is a powerful terminal made using C++.
-- It can run on Windows, macOS and GNU/Linux.
+- It can run on Windows, macOS and GNU/Linux, BSD and all other platforms which support C++ standard library well as other platforms and GLFW
 - Have own commands.
 - The goal of Termi is create independent terminal.
 - ```Independent``` mean to be independent from terminal in operating system i.e. a separate kind of terminal use "own" GUI renedering system.